Loading...

 Abstract

+For the performance section of the same ELO conference I will perform a re-turn of the poetry in the book to the digital environment of zoom.
 It will be an experimental reading where different languages (English, Dutch and French)and codes (html, javascript and php) mingle into a "fabulous and fascinating semiotic mess"**.

-The original webside adressed emotional needs, moods, and desires, which related to connectedness with others and had several sections where visitors could contribute to texts on for instance violence, solitude, desires or fear; thus participating in the creation of what I called at the time the "voice of the multitude".
 In the performance Reading a website?
-I will, besides demo-ing the poetic force of natuaral language mixed with code, revisit the affect transmitted in these contributions by inviting the assisting conference members to take part in a short section of Reading a website? with their own voice.
+I will, besides demo-ing the poetic force of natural language mixed with code, revisit the affect transmitted in these contributions by inviting the assisting conference members to take part in a short section of Reading a website? with their own voice.
 (I guess this will take around 5 minutes of the whole 15 minutes allowed)

 * 44 poems,160 pages printed in offset, black and white, format A5, bound,hardcover with one spot colour.
 150 copies, available via book-stores.

-** from the Fore Words in the book by an e-lit scholar.
+** from the Fore Words in the book by an e-lit scholar:

 "A fantastic and fascinating semiotic mess.